google/wuffs/doc/spec/nie-spec.md

 Suppose we are given a time _t_ ≥ 0 and want to find the frame to show at that time.
 First, there may be no such frame, if the animation contains no frames.

-Otherwise, let _o_ be the OCDD, so that _o_ ≥ 0.
+Otherwise, let _o_ be the final frame's CDD, so that _o_ ≥ 0.
 If _o_ is zero, the frame to show is the final frame of the animation, and no further computation is necessary.

 Otherwise, calculate the number of loops that would complete by time t: _n_ = _t_ / _o_, rounding down to the nearest integer.
-If the LCValue is non-zero (as zero means loop forever) and _n_ ≥ LCValue then the frame to show is the final frame.
+If the LoopCount is non-zero (as zero means loop forever) and _n_ ≥ LoopCount then the frame to show is the final frame.

 Otherwise, calculate _t′_ = _t_ - (_n_ × _o_), the time 'modulo' _o_.
 Binary
 search to find the smallest _i_ ≥ 0 such that both CDD(_i_) > _t′_ and the